Symptoms of Ebola Virus Disease

 • Persistent vomiting and severe diarrhea leading to dehydration

-Medical institutions must confirm the diagnosis through PCR testing and antibody tests, and once confirmed, isolation and treatment protocols should be initiated immediately.
+Medical institutions should confirm diagnosis through PCR testing and antibody assays.
+Once diagnosed, immediate isolation and treatment protocols should be initiated.

 Frequently Asked Questions

-How can one distinguish the early symptoms of Ebola virus disease from a common cold or flu?
+How to distinguish early symptoms of Ebola Virus Disease from common cold or influenza?

-The early symptoms of Ebola virus disease, such as fever, fatigue, and muscle pain, are similar to those of influenza or a cold, but may quickly progress to internal bleeding, external bleeding, or multiple organ failure.
-If there has been recent contact with outbreak areas or suspected cases, and symptoms continue to worsen, immediate medical attention should be sought, and travel history should be disclosed.
+The early symptoms of Ebola Virus Disease, such as fever, fatigue, and muscle pain, are similar to those of influenza or cold, but can rapidly worsen to internal bleeding, external bleeding, or multi-organ failure.
+If there has been recent contact with epidemic areas or suspected cases, and symptoms continue to intensify, seek medical attention immediately and inform healthcare providers of travel history.

-Are there currently vaccines or treatments available for Ebola virus disease?
+Are there any vaccines or treatments currently available for Ebola Virus Disease?

 Ebola